SmartX-Team/IOVisor_packet_tracing_and_collection/README.md

+# IO Visor packet tracing and collection

+This document is about a tool for tracing packets at the kernel level through the Network Interface Card for Linux OS boxes based on the IO Visor project, one of the Linux Foundation's open source project.
+Using the tools provided by the following IO Visor BCC (BPF Compiler Collection), it is possible to implement programs that utilize various kernel level IOs.

+## About IO Visor Project

 ![](https://github.com/SmartX-Team/IOVisor_packet_tracing_and_collection/blob/master/io_visor.png)

 The IO Visor Project is an open source project and a community of developers to accelerate the innovation, development, and sharing of virtualized in-kernel IO services for tracing, analytics, monitoring, security and networking functions.
 It builds on the Linux community to bring open, flexible, distributed, secure and easy to operate technologies that enable any stack to run efficiently on any physical infrastructure.